 How I Got Here

 At a Glance...
-I am an expert in conflict – at all the complex levels it originates, exists, and affects us – mental, emotional, spiritual, bodily.
+I am an expert in conflict – all the complex levels it originates, exists, and affects us – mental, emotional, spiritual, physical.
 I show you how to go beyond containing and controlling conflict, to leveraging its power to drive personal, relational, and team growth.

-My Journey...
-I have worked in politics, post-war recovery, sustainable development, human trafficking, and countering violent extremism.
+My Journey.
+I have worked in high-conflict areas including politics, post-war recovery, sustainable development, human trafficking, and countering violent extremism.
 My field experience includes work in West Africa, South America, Middle East, Far East, and Europe.
 I specialize in optimizing multicultural human intelligence modalities to address institutional, organizational, interpersonal, socio-cultural, spiritual, and political conflict.
 See More:

 I assist private clients in negotiation by applying cross-cultural tactics to optimize their negotiating position.

 What You Get: Drawing on wisdom and tactics from around the world, I help you examine your situation from mental, social, emotional, public and private angles not yet considered.
 When negotiating, your strategy misses nothing and your tactical implementation is impeccable.